 Literature studies include modern and historical documents, books, and texts.
 A career in this field can be comparable to the linguistics and studies of language.

-Students don’t receive a concrete knowledge or skillset for real professional life, except for knowledge of the literature and language.
-Same as with the case of Germanistiks, they don’t learn something new and relevant for the German economy.
+Students don’t receive a particular knowledge or skillset for real professional life, except for knowledge of literature and language.
+Same as with the case of Germanistiks, they don’t learn something new and relevant to the German economy.

-Literature graduates usually work in educational and research fields, public relations, media, publicity, in historical and cultural organizations.
+Literature graduates usually work in historical and cultural organizations in educational and research fields, public relations, media, and publicity.

-The average annual pay for specialists in literature is 35,500 EUR, after 5 years of experience, it can grow to 40,000 EUR.
+The average annual pay for specialists in literature is 35,500 EUR; after five years of experience, it can grow to 40,000 EUR.

-Unfortunately, such as the demanded profession as a graphic designer are also one of the lowest-paid jobs in Germany.
-They are usually employed in the media, publicity, graphic design companies, publishing houses, and in PR departments of big companies.
+Unfortunately, this high-demand profession is also one of the lowest-paid jobs in Germany.
+Graphic designers are usually employed in the media, publicity, graphic design companies, publishing houses, and in PR departments of big companies.

 Graphic designers only earn 35,300 EUR in Germany.
 However, if they have less than 3 years of experience, the average salary is only 29,000 EUR.

-The working fields of web designers are similar to graphic designers and so the salary – 36,885 EUR annually.
+The working fields of web designers are similar to graphic designers, so the annual salary is 36,885 EUR.

-Culture managers working in entertainment, most professions in this area don’t earn much in Germany.
-As a culture manager, you organize events and diverse culture projects.
+Event managers working in entertainment, most professions in this sector in Germany, don’t earn much.
+As an event manager, you organize events and diverse cultural projects.

-The typical places to work are museums, theatres, and all possible cultural organizations.
-Cultural managers are the lowest-paid managers in Germany if you want to have an administrative role, you should choose another field.
+The typical workplaces are museums, theatres, and all possible cultural & entertainment organizations.
+Event managers are the lowest-paid managers in Germany if you want to have an administrative role, you should choose another field.

-With under 3 years of experience, one can expect 34,800 EUR annually in Germany, with over 9 years of experience salary can increase to 43,450 EUR per year.
+With under 3 years of experience, one can expect 34,800 EUR annually in Germany; with over 9 years of experience, the salary can increase to 43,450 EUR per year.

-Architects are an important part of our professional society with responsible tasks, hard and long studies behind, but unfortunately, they don’t receive the money they deserve in Germany.
+Architects are an essential part of our professional society with responsible tasks and hard & long studies behind them, but unfortunately, they don’t receive the money they deserve in Germany.

 The average salary of an architect with under 3 years of experience is 38,000 EUR.
 You can earn more if working as a self-employed architect.

 Editors plan, review, and revise content for publication.
-They mostly work in publishing houses, or as self-employed.
-One can work as an editor with the degree in linguistics, communications, or journalism.
+They primarily work in publishing houses or as self-employed.
+One can work as an editor with a degree in linguistics, communications, or journalism.

-An editor has the role of a journalist who either writes articles himself or just edits texts.
+An editor is a journalist who either writes articles himself or just edits texts.